edsaur/jS-exercise/notes/notes.md

 - It is the complete declaration of a function Function Expression
 - Function that is inside of a variable, that is temporary.

+JavaScript Scope

+- Scope is the context that code is executed in.
+- Which variable that is visible in one function and could be different in another function.
+- In the nested function there might be scoped varialbes.